6 Tasty Espresso With Sugar Recipes You Can Make At Home

 • Cinnamon powder to garnish

-Add brown sugar to the hot espresso you just made.
+• Add brown sugar to the hot espresso.
 Stir until dissolved.

-Place your milk on the stovetop, heat it over high heat until almost boiling, and then simmer.
-Turn off the heat and take it off.
+• Pour milk into a pot and heat it over high heat on the stove until almost boiling, and then simmer.

 4. Creamy Dalgona Espresso